Indigo Tribe: Entity: Proselyte

-In the Brightest Day storyline, Proselyte is attracted by the Entity to Earth, where it is heavily sought after by the Indigo Tribe, the allied Corps members and Krona.
-Atrocitus uses a divining ritual and locates Proselyte in the mid-Atlantic United States.
+In Brightest Day, the Life Entity attracts Proselyte to Earth, where it is sought after by the Indigo Tribe, the allied Corps members, and Krona.
 The Indigo Tribe finds Proselyte and uses its powers to convert Black Hand to the Tribe.
-Proselyte possesses the body of Shane Thompson, a paramedic who cares full-heartedly for his dying patients.
-In human form, it is able to "exorcise" Parallax from Barry Allen's body by using the energy of the various spectra.
+Proselyte possesses the body of Shane Thompson, a paramedic who cares full-heartedly for his patients.

-Proselyte and the emotional entity Adara are captured by Krona.
+Proselyte and the Blue Lantern entity Adara are captured by Krona.
 After he invades Oa, Krona forces Proselyte to possess one of the Guardians of the Universe.
-Proselyte is eventually freed when Hal Jordan kills Krona.
-Afterwards, it remains at large in the Universe.
+Proselyte is freed when Hal Jordan kills Krona and is allowed to freely roam the universe.

-While the Indigo Tribe members are capable of channeling only one emotion at a time, Proselyte is capable of channeling all emotions in the area at once.

-Proselyte soon began suffering from a strange illness, later revealed to be the reservoir of the emotional spectrum was becoming exhausted.
-After Relic wiped out the Blue Lantern Corps and forcefully drained the green light from Oa's Central Power Battery and destroying the planet in the process, Proselyte sacrifices himself by passing into the Source Wall in order for the reservoir to be refilled.
+During the "Green Lantern: Lights Out" event, Proselyte and the emotional entities are weakened by the emotional spectrum being drained and sacrifice themselves by passing into the Source Wall to repair the spectrum.
+Proselyte returns in Green Lantern Corps (vol. 4), where the Green Lantern Corps free it and the other entities from the Source Wall to help combat Starbreaker.